Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Data type Value

-tuple tuple with an element per evaluated expression (eval_expr1,eval_expr2,...)
+TUPLE tuple with an element per evaluated expression (eval_expr1,eval_expr2,...)

 Source data type Returns